comicfans/comicfans.github.io/_posts/2023-06-20-migrate-clearcase-to-svn.md

 be aware of python GIL, you should use multiprocess instead of thread.

-currently the converted svn repo is just a small part of files/history, every file is dummy text, but enough for me to verify history structure. with some enhancement to cc2svn script, I can also including the delete/moved file history, in converted repo, now I can use svn client to view every file history graph, to verify it's same as graph of clearcase client shown. maybe this can be checked strictly by topically sort their history, but I don't have enough time to try , just verify some of them.
+After that the converted svn repo is just a small part of files/history, every file is dummy text, but enough for me to verify history structure. with some enhancement to cc2svn script, I can also including the delete/moved file history, in converted repo, now I can use svn client to view every file history graph, to verify it's same as graph of clearcase client shown. maybe this can be checked strictly by topically sort their history, but I don't have enough time to try (the clearcase shutdown has deadline!), only manually verify some of them.

 improvement of clearcase history